gacts/gitleaks/README.md

 This action installs and runs [gitleaks][gitleaks] in your workflow.
 It can be run on **Linux** (`ubuntu-latest`), **macOS** (`macos-latest`), or **Windows** (`windows-latest`).

+Additionally, this action uses GitHub **caching mechanism** to speed up your workflow execution time!

 ## Usage

 ```yaml